vyos/vyos-documentation/docs/configuration/loadbalancing/reverse-proxy.rst

 .. cfgcmd:: set load-balancing reverse-proxy backend <name> balance
    <balance>

-  Load-balancing algorithms to be used for distributind requests among the vailable servers
+  Load-balancing algorithms to be used for distributed requests among the available servers

   Balance algorithms:
    * ``source-address`` Distributes requests based on the source IP address of the client
    * ``round-robin`` Distributes requests in a circular manner, sequentially sending each request to the next server in line
-   * ``least-connection`` Distributes requests tp tje server wotj the fewest active connections
+   * ``least-connection`` Distributes requests to the server with the fewest active connections

 .. cfgcmd:: set load-balancing reverse-proxy backend <name> mode